How to Set Up an AI Agent for Your Small Business (No Coding Required)

 Step 1: Install OpenClaw (5 minutes)

 OpenClaw is the open-source framework that turns an AI model into an agent.
-Open your terminal and run:
+Open your terminal and paste the install command:

 Step 2: Configure Your AI Provider (5 minutes)